whokilleddb/BoosterDriver/README.md

 ## BoosterWrite

-The code we have written so far can more or less be considered as boiler template - something which we would find unchanged across a lot of future work, but this function is the crux of the whole driver.
+The code we have written so far can more or less be considered a boiler template - something which we would find unchanged across a lot of future work, but this function is the crux of the whole driver.

 ```c
 NTSTATUS BoosterWrite(PDEVICE_OBJECT _DriverObject, PIRP Irp) {